 The Ballinger Charitable Trust supported Age UK North Tyneside because of its strategic approach to developing a service that addressed a need across North Tyneside, using a model of support that at the time was not being used elsewhere in North East England.

-This is currently the largest grant the Ballinger Charitable Trust is providing; by Spring 2020, more than £600,000 will have been given to support the strategy.
+This is currently the largest grant the Ballinger Charitable Trust has provided; by Spring 2020, more than £600,000 had been given to support the strategy.

 Ballinger Charitable TrustGrants in Numbers